 Can't visit in person?
 Explore our PastPerfect online archives

-The National Museum of Nuclear Science & History will debut a temporary exhibit beginning May 1, 2024, in honor of Asian American and Pacific Islander (AAPI) Month.
-The exhibit explores and recognizes the contributions, scientific achievements, and impact of Asian American and Pacific Islander scientists and engineers.
+The National Museum of Nuclear Science & History will debut a temporary exhibit beginning November 1, 2024, in honor of Native American Heritage Month.
+The exhibit explores and recognizes the contributions, scientific achievements, and impact of Native American scientists and engineers.

 The Waste Isolation Pilot Plant (WIPP) Exhibit is a US Department of Energy facility designed for the safe, permanent disposal of transuranic radioactive waste left from the nation's nuclear defense program.